Dr. Michelle Wang

 Her specialities include healing through virtual states such as Psychedelic-Assisted Therapies and Virtual Reality (VR) Psychology.
 She holds a certificate in Psychedelic-Assisted Therapies & Research from California Institute for Integral Studies (CIIS) and served as the Chief Psychology Officer (CPO) and Co-Founder of NewPath VR - a virtual reality start-up using research-driven applications for emotional transformation, during which time she founded the first series of accredited VR Psychology workshops and provided trainings to licensed clinicians from the San Francisco Psychological Association.

-Michelle is interested in virtual states as they relate to opening up consciousness, neurological re-patterning, moral imagination.
-Michelle also integrates VR, cannabis, and darkness into her work with private practice clients who come to her with issues related to loneliness, isolation, conformity, and creativity.
+Michelle is interested in virtual states as they relate to opening up consciousness, neurological re-patterning, and moral imagination.
+Michelle also integrates VR, cannabis, and darkness into her work with private practice clients who come to her with issues related to loneliness, isolation, conformity, burn-out, and creativity.

 Michelle started her career specializing in PTSD.
 She trained in state-of-the-art clinical institutions including medical centers, VA hospitals, and centers for survivors of torture.
 Michelle has acted as a clinical consultant for various organizations, including assisting a Connecticut-based disaster relief team develop a somatic, body-centered treatment protocol aimed to mitigate the effects of post-traumatic stress in school-age children in the immediate period following a natural disaster.
 In 2017 Michelle joined a team of physicians, activists, educators, environmentalists, and a CNN Africa crew to the Kono District of Sierra Leone where the teams met with orphans who'd lost their parents to Ebola virus and a group of primary school students from a neighboring village.
 Michelle led meditation circles with the children and introduced the use of movement and stillness as ways of coping with emotional pain and physical discomfort.